-AIM CURRENT GOOD PRACTICE Include established practice, and practice under development OBJECTIVES State short, medium and long-term objectives ACTIONS TO BE TAKEN PERSON RESPONSIBLE DATE TO COMPLETE ACTIONS BY SUCCESS CRITERIA We use resources tailored to the needs of pupils who require support to access the curriculum Ensure all classes have visual timetable and are used consistently Monitoring SENDCO October 2023 Visual timetables displayed and used in every classroom Support teaching teams to identify pupils that would most benefit from now and next boards Monitoring SENDCO October 2023 Now and next boards support identified learners to manage expectations Support teaching teams to develop steps to success task lists In class coaching and working with phase teams SENDCO Autumn 2023 Steps to success task list enables better outcomes for pupils Curriculum resources include examples of people with disabilities Ensure that curriculum planning and resources demonstrate a wide-ranging diversity of people, including those with disabilities Monitoring of planning SENDCO Phase Lead Curriculum Lead Ongoing Pupils can actively discuss disabilities as part of the learning about protected characteristics.
-Assemblies to focus on disability (1 per term) Development and planning of protected characteristics in assemblies SENDCO PSHE Lead HT Ongoing characteristics.
-Curriculum progress is tracked for all pupils, including those with a disability Monitor curricular progress using FFT curriculum tracker.
+AIM CURRENT GOOD PRACTICE OBJECTIVES ACTIONS TO BE TAKEN PERSON RESPONSIBLE DATE TO COMPLETE ACTIONS BY SUCCESS CRITERIA We use resources tailored to the needs of pupils who require support to access the curriculum Ensure all classes have visual timetable and are used consistently Monitoring SENDCO October 2024 Visual timetables displayed and used in every classroom Support teaching teams to identify pupils that would most benefit from now and next boards Support teaching teams to develop Monitoring Sendco October 2024 Now and next boards support identified learners to manage expectations Steps to success steps to success task lists In class coaching and working with phase teams SENDCO Autumn 2024 task list enables better outcomes for pupil Curriculum resources include examples of people with disabilities Ensure that curriculum planning and resources demonstrate a wide ranging diversity of people, including those with disabilities Monitoring of planning SENDCO Phase Lead Curriculum Lead Ongoing Pupils can actively discuss disabilities as part of the learning about protected characteristics.
+Assemblies to focus on disability as a protected characteristic Development and planning of protected characteristics in assemblies SENDCO PSHE Lead ,HT Ongoing

+AIM CURRENT GOOD PRACTICE OBJECTIVES ACTIONS TO BE TAKEN PERSON RESPONSIBLE DATE TO COMPLETE ACTIONS BY SUCCESS CRITERIA Curriculum progress is tracked for all pupils, including those with a disability Monitor curricular progress using EAZMAG & FFT curriculum tracker.
 Monitor start and end data to determine efficacy and Value for Money for interventions used.
-Monitoring SENDCO Initial data collated September 2023, Ongoing Cognition and learning interventions demonstrate impact on outcomes

-AIM CURRENT GOOD PRACTICE Include established practice, and practice under development OBJECTIVES State short, medium and long-term objectives ACTIONS TO BE TAKEN PERSON RESPONSIBLE DATE TO COMPLETE ACTIONS BY SUCCESS CRITERIA Targets are set effectively and are appropriate for pupils with additional needs Ensure targets set during transition are achieved before setting new targets.
-Setting of new targets is responsive to the child and achievement recorded on individual plans Track successful strategies and monitor SENDCO Ongoing Pupils make swift progress, the gap between SEND and non SEND closes.
+Monitoring SENDCO Initial data collated September 2024, Ongoing Cognition and learning interventions demonstrate impact on outcomes Targets are set effectively and are appropriate for pupils with additional needs Ensure targets set during transition are achieved before setting new targets.
+Setting of new targets is responsive to the child and achievement recorded on individual plan Track successful strategies and monitor SENDCO Ongoing Pupils make swift progress, the gap between SEND and non SEND closes.